MaxLastBreath/TOTK-mods/README.md

 - [Waikuteru](https://www.patreon.com/c/waikuteru/posts)
 - [DT](https://github.com/dt-12345)

-# Everyone that supported the Project on Kofi/Patreon :).
+# Also Thanks to Everyone that supported the Project on Kofi/Patreon :).